-Attorneys serving Norfolk, Newport News, & Roanoke, Virginia
+Attorneys representing Norfolk, Newport News, Roanoke & nearby areas of Virginia

 You should be able to begin collecting Social Security benefits after you have retired, especially if you have paid into it since the beginning of your work life.
 If you have worked long enough and become injured or ill to the point you cannot continue working, it seems fair to begin drawing on your social security benefits.
 This is referred to as Social Security Disability benefits.

 Disability is defined as the inability to continue to perform substantial gainful activity due to physical or mental impairment that lasts, or will last, at least one year, or has the possibility of resulting in death.
 The Social Security listing book contains dozens of problems that may keep you from performing your job, including but not limited to:

 SSDI (Social Security Disability Insurance)